Manuel87/NobotoFlex/0-install/README.md

-In order to user the multipolation designspace file you need to install this litle script.
+In order to user the multipolation designspace file you need to install this little script.

 ### Install